MicrosoftLearning/mslearn-postgresql/Instructions/Labs/17-extract-insights-azure-ai-language-azure-database-postgresql.md

     WHERE listings.id = subset.id;
     ```

-3. You may now query all listings' entities to find properties with decks:
+3. You may now query all listings' entities to find properties with basements:

     ```sql
     SELECT id, name
     FROM listings, unnest(entities) e
-    WHERE e.text LIKE '%roof%deck%'
+    WHERE e.text LIKE '%basement%'
     LIMIT 10;
     ```